Last Winter my husband and I were lucky enough to run across the pond and spend a couple of weeks in our village, Santa Domenica Talao in Calabria.

 Some of the scenes from Mel Gibson’s Passion of the Christ were filmed here.

 Last Fall my husband and I visited Matera and Aliano.
-We had read and reread Levy’s book and we wanted to see where this intriguing story had played out.
+We had read and reread Levi’s book and we wanted to see where this intriguing story had played out.

-Aliano was fascinating to us as we coud see the actual location where Levy had experienced his exile.
+Aliano was fascinating to us as we coud see the actual location where Levi had experienced his exile.
 We watch his story spring to life.

 Although being exiled there today would not be much of a hardship, back then it was a rough existence filled with illness, hopelessness, superstition and endless arbitrary bureaucratic red tape that made the smallest effort to make things better suddenly illegal.